The TCPHL22 team is pleased to be hosting our second-annual Summer Gathering event on Saturday, July 23, 2022.

 |Visiting the Ben Franklin Bridge walkway||TBD|

-The challenge will conclude at 3:30pm, followed by the outdoor, open-air Afternoon Gathering at Cira Green, a unique elevated urban park located one block from 30th Street Station.
+The challenge will conclude at 3:30pm, followed by the Afternoon Gathering at Cira Green — a unique elevated urban park located one block from 30th Street Station — or a similar location TBA.
 Snacks and beverages are available at Sunset Social in the park.

 This will be a time to discuss the things you saw, transportation developments in to Philadelphia and beyond, and to connect with likeminded individuals.

-This event attempts to minimize total indoor gathering size by encouraging the formation of small groups during the exploration component, and using an open-air venue for the Afternoon Gathering & Happy Hour.
-All participants will be expected to comply with local guidelines regarding COVID-19 safety measures.
-As a reminder, federal law requires the wearing of face coverings on all transit modes regardless of vaccination status.
+As with before, this event attempts to minimize total indoor gathering size by encouraging the formation of small groups during the exploration component, and using large, airy venues where possible.
+All participants will be expected to comply with local and federal guidelines regarding COVID-19 safety measures, including any mask requirements for public transportation.
 All attendees are participating at their own risk.

 Want to make sure you don’t miss a thing?
 We encourage you to subscribe to our mailing list: